NirantK/blog/content/writing/picking-startup-to-work-with.md

 I'm surprised by the lack of due diligence which candidates do when interviewing with us.
 I assume that at least a part of this is that they don't know that they can do this.
 And second: how to check which startups are worth working with?

 Well, first off:
-I, Nirant, with the power vested in me by decent human beings who care about their lives, hereby grant you the license to do reference checks at places where you will work.
+> I, Nirant, with the power vested in me by decent human beings who care about their lives, hereby grant you the license to do reference checks at places where you will work.

-That out of our way, I'll invest the rest of this post how to evaluate startup teams.
+That out of our way, I'll invest the rest of this post *how* to evaluate startup teams.
 I write this with an engineer's context, **with early career folk in mind**.
 The mindset should transfer to other functions, but the specific examples will not.

-To keep it interesting, I'm going to do this with less than 140 lines.

 # How do you pick a team you want to work with?